Code-Institute-Submissions/devgithubs-experia/README.md

 <img src="">

-## Objective
+## Overview & Objective
+Experia is a web application that allows account holders to browse and buy unique experiences.
+Account holders also have the option of creating and managing their own experiences that they can sell on the website.

 This Website was created for the purpose of implementing a fullstack Django framework website with Stripe payment integration.
 The project allows users to explore a range of different experiences, purchase them, and also create their own unique experiences available for purchase.
 The website was built using Bootsrap (HTML, CSS), JS, Python, Django, Stripe, AWS S3.

+#### Ideation
+The concept for Experia came from my own experiences travelling, I found sometimes it would be hard to find things to do in some cities or I was not interested in what was on offer.

 ## UX & Design

-## Strategy
+### Strategy
+#### Target Audience
+- Tourists.
+- City break enthusiasts.
+- People who want to try interesting and alternative experiences.
+- People who have a unique talent, knowledge or skill and want to monetize it.

 #### Project Goal
+##### Personal
+The personal goal for this project is to give me experience building a full stack e-Commerce website that handles payments.
+##### Business
-The project goal or 'use case' of the website is to act as a platform where people can browse and purchase unique experiences in their own city or perhaps a city that they plan on visiting.
+The commercial goal or 'use case' of the website is to act as a platform where people can browse and purchase unique experiences in their own city or perhaps a city that they plan on visiting.
 There is also an option for a user to create their own unique experiences which they can make available for purchase.

-The project is also to give me experience building a full stack e-Commerce website that handles payments.
+### Project scope
+For the project to succeed in accomplishing it's objectives, a clear rule set must be established to keep the project on track.
+Mostly these objectives and features are tied in with the user stories and their goals.

+- #### Define the project
+  - Connect objectives with creative strategies
+- #### Project tasks
+  - Preparing the build
+  - Information Architecture - database design
+  - Feature driven development - host, wishlist, profile, reviews.
+- #### Review
+  - Get feedback on design ideas and feature list
-#### Ideation
+- #### Build
-The concept for Experia came from my own experiences travelling, I found sometimes it would be hard to find things to do in some cities or I was not interested in what was on offer.
+  - Commence build
+  - Continiously review, whats working and what is not

 #### Site owner goals
+- Have the skills to build a full stack e-Commerce website
 - Make the website design user-friendly
 - Make the website accessible for all
 - Retain users and create recurring visits

 #### User goals
 - Ease of use
 - Ease of navigation